tryPap/data-management-v.3/README.md

-# Data Management Pro
+# Data Management v.3

-Visit the site here: "https://trypap.github.io/data-management-v3/" A simple web application to manage a list of entries with customizable fields.
+Visit the site here: "https://trypap.github.io/data-management-v.3/" A simple web application to manage a list of entries with customizable fields.
 Built with React and includes a feature to print the list of entries.

 ## Features